nekoaimo/neko-ohif-xnat/README.md

 - If a user has unsaved annotations, they will get a warning confirmation before being able to navigate to a different view.
 - The navigation bar fetches data about Projects/Subjects/Sessions on demand, resulting in a quick and responsive UI, often capable of navigating XNAT much faster than navigating through the standard XNAT interface.

-### Simplified XAPI:
+### REST XAPI:

-- The `/viewer` XAPI now only has these end points:
+- The `/viewer` XAPI has these end points:
-  - `GET /viewer/projects/{_projectId}/experiments/{_experimentId}/exists` - returns 200 if JSON metadata exists.
+  - `GET /viewer/projects/{projectId}/experiments/{experimentId}/exists` - returns 200 if JSON metadata exists for the specified session.
-  - `GET /viewer/projects/{_projectId}/experiments/{_experimentId}` - Returns cached JSON metadata or generates it if it doesn't exist.
+  - `GET /viewer/projects/{projectId}/experiments/{experimentId}` - Returns cached JSON metadata for the specified session or generates it if it doesn't exist.
-  - `POST /viewer/generate-all-metadata` - Admin only command to rebuild all JSON metadata on the XNAT.
+  - `POST /viewer/generate-all-metadata` - Admin only command to rebuild all JSON metadata on the entire XNAT instance.
+This operation may take a long time if used on an instance with a large number of sessions.
+  - `POST /viewer/projects/{projectId}` - Admin only command to regenerate JSON metadata for all sessions in the specified project.
+  - `POST /viewer/projects/{projectId}/subjects/{subjectId}` - Admin only command to regenerate JSON metadata for all sessions in the specified subject.
-  - `POST /viewer/projects/{_projectId}/experiments/{_experimentId}` - Forced rewrite of JSON metadata.
-A backdoor if automation is down for any reason.
+  - `POST /viewer/projects/{projectId}/experiments/{experimentId}` - Admin only command to regenerate JSON metadata for the specified session.
+A tool used if automation is down for any reason.
-- Missing JSON being generated and cached in the GET means a user with READ only permissions to a session can view a session without the need for admin/owner/member intervention.
+- Missing JSON being generated and cached in the GET request means a user with READ only permissions to a session can view a session without the need for admin/owner/member intervention.

 ### Improved Multiframe Support: